abdelk7344/github-tutorial/README.md

 ---
 ## Git vs. GitHub
-* Git allows us to take a "snapshot" of our code and does not require the use of github
+* Git allows us to take "snapshots" of our code and does not require the use of github
-* Github requires git and takes these snapshots and stores them in the cloud (a website)
+* Github requires git to function and takes these snapshots and stores them in the cloud (a website)

 ---
 ## Initial Setup
 #### Github Account
 1. Click the Sign Up botton and enter a username, email, and a password.
 Select a free account.
+2. Click the top right icon and go to settings,then go to SSH and GPG keys in personal settings.
+3. Copy the SSH key from github,then go to c9 and click on the gear icon on the top right.
+4. Paste the SSH key in the box.
-2. Go to your IDE (cloud 9) and press the gear icon .
+5. Go to your IDE (cloud 9) and press the gear icon .
 Go to _Connected Services_ and as you see github press connect.

 ---
 #### SHS Key